hadashiA/dotfiles/emacs.d/elpa/foreign-regexp-readme.txt

 `C-M-|'
 `M-x align'

-     Align region according to pre-defined rules.
+     Align region according to pre-defined alignment rules.

-     Foreign regexp can be used in a rule by putting an `regexp-type' attribute on the rule.
+     Foreign regexp can be used in a rule by putting an `regexp-type' attribute on the alignment rule.

      Example)